 The 1970 recommendation that Julian be laicized was made at Julian's request, because he wished to marry.
 Also in the laicization documents, Julian wrote he would not do well if he continued as a priest, and he did not want to hurt the people he was serving.

-and who supported laicization, referenced "a crisis over his intimate relationship with a young girl in the parish."
-In the same document describes Julian as a "man of high character but by no means perfect."
-The documents include a form question asking if there has been a "serious scandal" and said "no, nor would I anticipate any."
+Father Kinsella who served with Julian at St. William of York and who supported laicization, referenced "a crisis over his intimate relationship with a young girl in the parish."
+In the same document Kinsella describes Julian as a "man of high character but by no means perfect."
+The documents include a form question asking if there has been a "serious scandal" and Kinsella said "no, nor would I anticipate any."
 Cardinal Shehan urged that laicization be granted so that Julian could marry "and live as a good lay Catholic."
 Julian was laicized and he married later that year.